 - Assess how business and investment friendly localities are;

 - Understand firm dynamics (e.g. enterprise churn) per locality.

 EOSA’s findings are in line with those of Robert Axtell who described a power law regulating firm size, Philip Ball (author of Critical Mass) and Geoffrey West (author of Scale: The Universal Laws of Growth, Innovation, Sustainability, and the Pace of Life in Organisms, Cities, Economies, and Companies).
 Our work is relevant for:

 - enterprise financing and risk analysis,

 - assisting entrepreneurs in determining locational choice, and

 - regional and local development planning.

 EOSA’s definition of a formal enterprise is:

-a business entity that is willing to be seen by either the Tax or Local Authority and therefore makes its existence known apart from signage on the building or structure by listing in directories, websites and smartphone apps.
+a business entity willing to be seen by either the Tax or Local Authority and therefore making its existence known apart from signage on the building or structure from where it operates by listing in directories, websites and smartphone apps